fastnear/intents-terminal-explorer/COMMIT_GUIDE.md

 All commands assume you are in the repository root.
 They intentionally mirror README sections so reviewers can reproduce results verbatim.

+> Ensure the README prerequisites are satisfied (`rustup toolchain install 1.89.0` and `rustup target add wasm32-unknown-unknown --toolchain 1.89.0`).
+Without the wasm target the web build and Trunk pipeline will fail with `can't find crate for 'std'`.

 ```bash
 # Native terminal app
 cargo build --locked --bin ratacat --features native --release